jyurkiw/Unity3D-prpg/README.md

 Procedural 2D Roleplaying Game in Unity 3D

 ##Requirements:
-- 2D Toolkit from the Unity 3D asset store
+- 2D Toolkit package from the Unity 3D asset store
+- NGUI package from the Unity 3D asset store (free version works as well, just not for distrobution)

 ##Goal:
 The goal of this game is to create a Dragon Warrior 3 style 2D RPG procedurally.